infinit/elle/elle/readme.md

 ## Motivation

-C++ standard library lacks some of fundamental concepts, that's why the [Boost](http://www.boost.org) libraries exist and tends to fill this lack of functionality.
+The C++ standard library lacks some of fundamental concepts, that's why the [Boost](http://www.boost.org) libraries exist and tend to fill this lack of features.
 Based on both, elle introduces new concepts and functionnalities to makes developers life easier.

 elle includes many helpers such as:

-* [attributes](#attributes): Macros that automatically declares and implements setters and getters
+* [attributes](#attributes): Macros that automatically declare and implement setters and getters
 * [buffers](#buffers): Abstract memory management
 * [serialization](#serialization): json & binary serializations supporting